 Running a Student-Led Conference

 Parents received a checklist as we walked through the door in case there was something that our child forgot or they needed a reminder of what they were supposed to be doing.
 The students went and found the desk that had their name on it and systematically went through all of the documents in their folders with us.
-They showed some of their work, their progress both through test scores and also a checklist that they filled out themselves based on how they felt they were doing in class.
+They showed some of their work, and their progress both through test scores and also a goal sheet that they filled out themselves based on how they felt they were doing in class.

 My son was so overly excited to show us every little thing that he does during the school day when he is away from home.
-Not once did a teacher have to intervene to explain something or direct him towards what he needed to be doing.
+Not once did a teacher have to intervene to explain something or direct him toward what he needed to be doing.

-My son is not an anomaly; every other student in the classroom at that time was doing the exact same things.
+My son was not an anomaly; every other student in the classroom at that time was doing the exact same things.
 They barely even acknowledged each other and they were taking their job of showing their families everything very seriously.

 There was an option to sign up for a one-on-one conference with the teacher, but only if you had further questions or concerns that were not answered at that time.